-A Roth IRA is a unique retirement savings account that allows eligible individuals to set aside money today for a potentially tax-free income stream in the future.
-Like a traditional IRA, a Roth arrangement allows individuals to make annual contributions of up to $5,500 in 2018, or $6,500 for savers age 50 and older.
+A Roth IRA is a unique retirement savings vehicle that allows eligible individuals to set aside money today for a potentially tax-free income stream in the future.
+Like a traditional IRA, a Roth arrangement allows individuals to make annual contributions of up to $6,000 in 2021, or $7,000 for savers age 50 and older.
 That is where the similarities between the two arrangements end.

 While contributions to traditional IRAs are made with pre-tax dollars, those made to Roth accounts are taxable in the year of the contribution.
-Conversely, distributions from a traditional IRA taken in retirement are taxable as ordinary income whereas qualified distributions from a Roth IRA may be made tax-free when the account owner is at least 59 ½ years of age and has owned the Roth IRA account for a minimum of five years.
-In addition, unlike a traditional IRA that requires owners to start taking annual required minimum distributions from their accounts when they reach 72 years of age, and any amounts passed on to beneficiaries must be used by heirs within 10 years of an original owner’s death.
+Conversely, distributions from traditional IRAs taken in retirement are taxable as ordinary income, whereas qualified distributions from Roth IRAs may be made tax-free when account owners are at least 59½ years of age, and they have owned those account for a minimum of five years.
+Moreover, owners of traditional IRAs must begin taking required minimum distributions from their accounts when they reach 72 years of age, and any amounts passed on to beneficiaries must be used by heirs within 10 years of an original owner’s death.
 This is not the case for Roth IRAs, which do not have any minimum withdrawal requirements.

-With these factors in mind, investors should estimate their income tax rates into the future to determine whether the tax implications of a conversion now will outweigh the potential benefits in the future, including tax-free distributions in retirement and the exclusion of Social Security payments from taxable income.
-Moreover, investors must consider that the decision to make an IRA conversion should not be based solely on taxes; rather investors should seek the counsel of experienced financial advisors to help determine how these tools best fit within their unique financial needs and estate planning goals.
+With all of these factors in mind, it behooves investors to estimate their income tax rates into the future to determine whether the tax implications of a conversion now will outweigh the potential benefits in the future, including tax-free distributions in retirement and the exclusion of Social Security payments from taxable income.
+Yet, the decision to make an IRA conversion should not be based solely on taxes; rather investors should seek the counsel of experienced financial advisors to help determine how these tools best fit within their unique financial needs and estate planning goals.

 The professionals with Provenance Wealth Advisors assist investors in developing comprehensive estate and retirement plans that help to meet individuals’ particular short-term and long-term needs and goals with an eye on maximizing tax efficiency.

-About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants, and a registered representative with Raymond James Financial Services.
+About the Author: Brendan T. Hayes is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs, and a registered representative with Raymond James Financial Services.
 He can be reached at the firm’s Boca Raton, Fla., office at (561) 361-2001 or via email at